-Lots of blogger and site owners find themselves in the need to enable PHP Mbstring extension when they move to a new hosting server.
+Lots of bloggers and site owners find themselves in the need to enable PHP Mbstring extension when they move to a new hosting server.
 That’s a problem that the hosting company should solve from the beginning, and even, before launching their services for WordPress, especially.

 WordPress works with the mbstring PHP extension for Geolocation and other features.
 In the majority of the cases, you get an error message that clarifies the missing extension that you have to install.
 For example, you get this long error message saying: